The current coronavirus (COVID-19) pandemic is a situation we’re monitoring very carefully.

 For a GIP claim to be valid, it must meet the terms of the policy which includes the member meeting the definition of incapacity and having been unable to work due to illness or injury for the whole of the deferred period.

 The deferred period would start from the date the member first became unable to work due to illness.
+We will link periods of absence during the deferred period if they are due to the same or related cause.

 Group Critical Illness policies (GCI)